ikehCharles/Simple-Dashboard-Redux-Toolkit/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Simple Dashboard Application

+This is a simple user dashboard bootstrapped with an external API [JSON Placeholder API](https://my-json-server.typicode.com/karolkproexe/jsonplaceholderdb/data).

+## Functionality
+This sample project aims at onboarding, creating, editing and deleting users all using a local store (redux)

+## Major Tools/Libraries

+React-Redux
+Redux Toolkit
+React Context API
+Material UI

 ## Available Scripts